Fees and Funding

 ESRC DTC studentships

-Postgraduate research students in Law may apply for a studentship funded by the Economic and Social Research Council (ESRC).
-As part of the ESRC accredited South East Doctoral Training Centre (DTC), a number of studentship awards will be funded (starting October 2013) across the Universities that form the DTC partnership; these awards will provide funding to cover both fees and stipend and in some cases (where a 1+3 award is made) cover the cost of Masters study.
+Uk/EU postgraduate research students in Law may apply for a studentship funded by the Economic and Social Research Council (ESRC).
+The School of Law is part of the ESRC accredited South East Doctoral Training Centre (DTC), which funds a number of studentship awards across the Universities that form the DTC partnership.
+These awards will provide funding to cover both fees and stipend and in some cases (where a 1+3 award is made) cover the cost of Masters study.

 Felix Scholarships pay full fees and provide a living allowance.
 The competition is open to candidates applying for a postgraduate degree who are either Indian nationals, or from a developing country.
 Additional eligibility criteria apply.
 Please follow this link for more information.

 Modern Law Review Scholarships